Azure/azure-sdk-for-ruby/README.md

 ## Setup Connection

-You can use this SDK against the Windows Azure Services in the cloud, or against the local Storage Emulator if you are on Windows.
-Service Bus and Windows Azure Service Management emulation are not supported.
-Of course, to use the Windows Azure Services in the cloud, you need to first [create a Windows Azure account](http://www.windowsazure.com/en-us/pricing/free-trial/).
-After that, you can get the information you need to configure Storage and Service Bus from the [Windows Azure Portal](https://manage.windowsazure.com).
+You can use this SDK against the Microsoft Azure Services in the cloud, or against the local Storage Emulator if you are on Windows.
+Service Bus and Microsoft Azure Service Management emulation are not supported.
+Of course, to use the Microsoft Azure Services in the cloud, you need to first [create a Microsoft Azure account](http://www.azure.com/en-us/pricing/free-trial/).
+After that, you can get the information you need to configure Storage and Service Bus from the [Microsoft Azure Portal](https://manage.azure.com).

 There are two ways you can set up the connections: